raycast/extensions/extensions/file-ai/README.md

     - Summarize the spoken word content of audio files.
 - File AI Chat
     - Start a back-and-forth conversation with AI with selected files provided as context.
-- Import Custom File AI Commands
+- Import File AI Commands
     - Add custom commands from a JSON string.

 ## Custom Commands